 Leadership Through Service

 This is a semester-long class designed for students who want to explore their community, develop leadership skills, and understand the role of service.
 The class will use a seminar format and include a blend of academic study and service learning.
-The teachers of the class will primarily act as facilitators; the class in large part will be taught by the students themselves.
+The teacher of the class will primarily act as facilitator; the class in large part will be taught by the students themselves.
 Classes will have a heavy emphasis on participation.
 Discussion and hands-on activities will be an important part of each class.
 In addition, the class will invite leaders in the community to share their stories with the students.
 A primary goal of the class is for students to learn how to become an effective leader in the University High School community and outside of school.
-In the fall semester, students will lead a group of peers in developing a service project in collaboration with a community partner as a part of Year of Service or developing a service project/club that does not operate in conjunction with the Year of Service but occurs during the fall semester.
+In the fall semester, students will learn how to lead a group of peers.
+This may be in developing a service project in collaboration with a community partner as a part of Year of Service or developing a service project/club that does not operate in conjunction with the Year of Service but occurs during the fall semester.

-Students who are accepted for Research Scholars will spend considerable time and effort to develop, research, and write an extensive thesis; they will also give an oral presentation of findings.
+Students who are accepted for this program will spend considerable time and effort to develop, research, and write an extensive thesis; they will also give an oral presentation of findings.
 Students will develop the initial idea for the project in the spring of their junior year, work on it over the summer, and continue the work through the first semester of their senior year.
 They will earn one credit upon its successful completion.
 Participation in this program will give a student significant experience in managing a complex independent research project, as well as the satisfaction of pursuing a topic of one’s own choosing.
 It will give a student considerable training for college honors/thesis programs, and it will enhance applications for college admission.

-A junior student who is interested in pursuing this program for his or her senior year should download the information packet on the Research Scholars program and speak to the Dean of Academic Affairs.
+A junior student who is interested in pursuing this program for his or her senior year should speak to the Dean of Academic Affairs for more information.